 There's also plenty of user-friendly technology.
-Standard on every Seltos is an easy-to-use 8-inch touchscreen packing standard Android Auto and Apple CarPlay.
-Standard on the SX Turbo is the same 10.25-inch touchscreen available in the Telluride, which enhances functionality with its widescreen layout (it's also largely similar to the one offered by Hyundai).
+Standard on the Seltos LX is an easy-to-use 8-inch touchscreen packing standard Android Auto and Apple CarPlay, while every other trim gets is the same 10.25-inch touchscreen as the Telluride, which enhances functionality with its widescreen layout (it's also largely similar to the one offered by Hyundai).
 We also like the two-tiered storage solution intended for smartphones: the smaller tray above meant to grip and store a phone (it's also a wireless charger in upper trims) and the deeper bin below with two USB ports that can store another phone or whatever you want.
-Pictured above, it's a thoughtful, useful touch.

 So while Kia pinched pennies in certain areas, it ends up with a net positive by delivering in areas that ultimately matter more.

-The Seltos is one of a growing number of inbetweener compact SUVs.
+The Seltos is one of a growing number of what we call midcompact SUVs.
 On the outside, it's 4 inches shorter in length than Kia's Sportage, which is itself one of the smallest SUVs in its segment.
 Yet, the Seltos is between 2 and 8 inches longer than various subcompact SUVs.

 What really matters, though, is the amount of space you get inside, and the Seltos manages to make the most out of its modest footprint.
 Its boxier roofline helps in this regard, granting plenty of headroom throughout with an airier overall feeling.
 Many small crossovers can feel claustrophobic, especially for rear passengers, and have poor rearward visibility.
 The Seltos is better.
 The eight-way power driver seat found in the EX and SX trim levels provide an abundance of adjustability and space, while the rear seatbacks recline to an extra-comfy angle.
 Rear legroom is also sufficient for four adults of above-average height.